 Resolving the true bandgap of the half-metallic Heusler alloys was long a significant challenge due to the spin-dependent nature of the gap.
 The gap could only be estimated using Jullière’s formula in MTJ [8] or by Andreev reflection (see Section 4.5), which are limited by the interfacial quality.
 Alhuwaymel et al. successfully showed a new technique for determining the spin bandgap using circularly polarized infrared (IR) radiation [68].
 By sweeping the IR energy spectrum with an applied magnetic field both anti- and parallel to the polarisation of the radiation, the minority and majority bands can be probed independently.
 An absorption peak will be observed in only one orientation as the spin-polarised electrons which were excited by this radiation were absorbed by the bandgap of the Heusler alloy, in this case the full-Heusler alloys Co2FeSi [68] and Co2FeAl0.5Si0.5 [209], with values of ~ 94 and ~ 110 meV were found respectively.

-Similarly, light absorption spectroscopy has been used by Schmitt et al. on thermoelectric materials such as ZrNiSn half-Heusler compounds [210].
+Similarly, light absorption spectroscopy has been used by Schmitt et al. on thermoelectric materials such as ZrNiSn half-Heusler alloys [210].
 By varying the composition, such as via Sc-doping the semi-conducting nature of the minatory band can be switched from p- to n-type and the resulting bandgap observed.
 This highlighted several discrepancies with ab initio calculations due to hole/electron contributions, where a value of 0.13 eV compared to the theoretical value of 0.5 eV.
 These discrepancies are also in observed in the method of Alhuwaymel et al., as well as the work of Aliev et al. [211], suggesting that there is much to be done in the true determination of half-metallic bandgaps.

 4.7.
 Gilbert damping constant